Skip to content

 The Whys of Y-DNA—Beyond the Basics @ Lansing United Church

-Save the date!
-The Toronto Branch Education Committee is very exited to announce that David Vance, a recognized worldwide expert on Y-DNA and vice-president of FamilyTreeDNA, will be presenting an advanced-level, in-person workshop on Y-DNA[...]
+The Toronto Branch Education Committee is very excited to announce that David Vance, a recognized worldwide expert on Y-DNA and vice-president of FamilyTreeDNA, will be presenting an advanced-level, in-person workshop on Y-DNA testing on October[...]

 Nov